To know more about a summer checklist, textbook info, school supplies info, and much more, check out U of T’s Engineering Guide to First Year.

 As a U of T student, you will have access to Microsoft 365 for your personal workstations and an associated 1TB OneDrive storage.
 This will be more than enough to store your course materials.
 For reference, one of your blog admins used only 100 GB of the available 1024 GB for Year 1 and 2 course material.
 You can use other methods such as Google Drive for additional storage.

 That being said, you will still need local storage for installing software.
-MacBooks usually start with 512GB SSD storage which will be enough if you are using it mostly for schoolwork.
-But if you think you will need more storage for personal projects and such, a 1TB SSD is optimal.
+Generally, 512GB of SSD storage will be enough if you are using it mostly for schoolwork.
+But if you think you will need more storage for personal projects and files, a 1TB SSD is optimal.
 Overall, an SSD (solid state drive) is recommended over an HDD (hard disk drive).

 In your upper years or when working in design teams, you might need to render complex CAD models that require high-end graphics processing units (GPUs).
 Other simulation programs, and especially machine learning computations, will require strong GPUs and potentially CUDA-compatible GPUs.
 However, in those cases, the ECF (Engineering Computing Facility) workstations will usually suffice, which you can log into remotely as well.
 Some design teams also have their own computers with dedicated graphics cards and high-end CPUs that members can use.
 Furthermore, there exist cloud services such as Google Colab which can be used for machine learning.